ava-labs/avalanche-docs/docs/subnets/multisig-deploy.md

 - Control key 3: `P-avax1g7nkguzg8yju8cq3ndzc9lql2yg69s9ejqa2af` ledger 1 first address
 - Control key 4: `P-avax1g4eryh40dtcsltmxn9zk925ny07gdq2xyjtf4g`

-## Create and sign txs with the deploy command
+## Create and Sign TXs with the Deploy Command

 ### Ledger 0

 Connect ledger 0 device, unblock it, and run the Avalanche Ledger Application, as described in [How to use Ledger](https://support.avax.network/en/articles/6150237-how-to-use-a-ledger-nano-s-or-nano-x-with-avalanche) (up to and including point 4).
-Remember that Ledger 0 should have at least 2 AVAX to pay for the tx fees.
+Remember that Ledger 0 should have at least 2 AVAX to pay for the TX fees.

-When using CLI, it should recognize the ledger and use the associated address `P-avax1kdzq569g2c9urm9887cmldlsa3w3jhxe0knfy5` as the one to pay for the tx fees and to do the first signature of the tx.
+When using CLI, it should recognize the ledger and use the associated address `P-avax1kdzq569g2c9urm9887cmldlsa3w3jhxe0knfy5` as the one to pay for the TX fees and to do the first signature of the TX.

-### Subnet to use
+### Subnet to Use

-See [this section](./create-a-fuji-subnet#create-an-evm-subnet) to create an EVM based subnet, to be called testsubnet from now on.
+See [this section](./create-a-fuji-subnet#create-an-evm-subnet) to create an EVM based SUBNET, to be called testsubnet from now on.

-### Specify network, control keys and threshold
+### Specify Network, Control Keys and Threshold

 Execute: